 Topics.
 This historical marker is listed in this topic list: Notable Events.

 Location.
 39° 44.326′ N, 104° 59.092′ W. Marker is in Denver, Colorado, in Denver County.
 Marker can be reached from E. 14th Avenue.
 Located on the south side of the Colorado State Capitol Building.
 Touch for map.
 Marker is in this post office area: Denver CO 80203, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Irving Hale (here, next to this marker); USS Colorado BB-45 (within shouting distance of this marker); Sand Creek Massacre (about 300 feet away, measured in a direct line); Colorado Soldier's Monument (about 300 feet away); Armenian Genocide (about 300 feet away); Colorado State Veterans Memorial (about 300 feet away); Colorado State Capitol Time Capsule (about 300 feet away); Alfred Dach (about 500 feet away).
 Touch for a list and map of all markers in Denver.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 14, 2011, by Charles T. Harrell of Woodford, Virginia.
-This page has been viewed 715 times since then and 41 times this year.
+It was originally submitted on August 14, 2011, by Charles T. Harrell of Woodford, Virginia.
+This page has been viewed 793 times since then and 3 times this year.
 Photo 1. submitted on August 14, 2011, by Charles T. Harrell of Woodford, Virginia. • Bill Pfingsten was the editor who published this page.